Summer's Lease (TV series)

-Summer's Lease is a British television drama series which aired in four parts on BBC Two in 1989.
-It is based on John Mortimer's novel of the same title, adapted by the author.
-Sir John Gielgud won a Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie for his performance and the soundtrack, composed by Nigel Hess was named by the Television and Radio Industries Club Best Television Theme.
+Summer's Lease is a British television drama miniseries which aired in four parts on BBC Two in 1989.
+It is based on the novel of the same name by John Mortimer who adapted it for the screen.
+Sir John Gielgud won the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for his performance and the soundtrack, composed by Nigel Hess was named by the Television and Radio Industries Club Best Television Theme.